Course Content

 This part of India includes the Himalayan mountains and big rivers like the Ganges (Ganga).
 Important states are:

-• Himachal Pradesh, Jammu and Kashmir – Cool and snowy, with tall mountains and lakes.
+• Himachal Pradesh, Jammu and Kashmir – Cool and snowy, with tall mountains, lakes like Dal Lake, and green valleys.
+Kids in these states often go skiing and camping.

-• Uttar Pradesh – Where the Ganges River flows and big cities like Varanasi are famous for temples.
+• Uttar Pradesh – Where the Ganges River flows and big cities like Varanasi are famous for temples and ghats (steps to the river).
+Many people come here to bathe in the holy river and perform prayers.

 Western India

-This part has the Arabian Sea on one side.
+This part has the Arabian Sea on one side and a mix of cities and deserts.

-• Gujarat and Maharashtra – Big cities like Mumbai and Ahmedabad; famous for business, movies, and beaches.
+• Gujarat and Maharashtra – Big cities like Mumbai and Ahmedabad; famous for business, film industry, beaches, and ports.
+Children in Mumbai often visit Marine Drive, Juhu Beach, or local parks for evening walks and games.

 Southern India